chehun16/magic-makeup/README.md

     ```
     magicmakeup_demo.ipynb
     ```
-- Refer to our documentation for detailed instructions > 링크넣기
+- Refer to our documentation for detailed instructions : [Notion project page](https://octagonal-seal-4cc.notion.site/Magic-Makeup-2c7de10eb46a804398ece7f26a552ff3)
-- Read our project report for more details > 링크넣기
+- Read our project report for more details :
 <br>

 <h2>Pipeline</h2>